skyehawk023/ENSE-271-Group-G-Reach-Autism-Site/Assets/readme.txt

-This is where we upload our icons or the logo website
+This is where we upload our icons, website logo, colour palette, etc.